colinkiama/EasyCertInstall/README.md

 # EasyCertInstall
-C# console app that enables simple, easy, seamless installation of sideloaded UWP apps
+A C# console program that makes it easy to install certificates for sideloaded UWP apps.

 ## Where to get the program:
 You can get the program from here [EasyCertInstall Releases](https://github.com/colinkiama/EasyCertInstall/releases)

 ## How to use the program:
 ### 1. Using Windows Explorer
-Start "EasyAppInstall.exe" in the directory where app package you want to install is.
+Start "EasyCertInstall.exe" in the directory where app package you want to install is.
 The program will try to install a certificate first.
 Either a cerificate file that is in the directory.
 If none exist, it will look for a .appxbundle file then .appx file before giving up.

 Then, it tries to install the app package (.appx/.appxbundle) while trying to install dependencies located in dependencies folders